PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 assignment, remove the xfail marker, repeat the focused and branch-wide gates, record the results here and in `docs/fb_refactor8_improvements.md`, commit, and push.
 Do not create or update a pull request.

+## Terminal Expand/Squeeze reconciliation implementation checkpoint

+The unconditional reconciliation now retains its opt-in complete dictionary as `_terminal_expand_squeeze_static_shape_stats`.
+The target is unconsumed and observation-only.
+No guard, index, scan, mutation, pass, order, progress, dependency, public API, or TensorFlow behavior changed.

+Implementation validation completed sequentially under `uv`:

+- dedicated contract: `3 passed in 0.55s`;
+- focused affected-owner, core, architecture, pass-efficiency, and TensorFlow-import-blocked gate: `381 passed in 27.03s`;
+- implementation/test-repair changed files: `17 passed in 0.68s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The first focused run found one stale AST expectation and was `380 passed, 1 failed`; after updating that structural contract, the identical gate passed.
+An attempted all-direct glob was not used as evidence because it included the entire PyTorch exporter suite and its detached execution output could not be recovered reliably.
+No model conversion was necessary for this observation-only assignment.

+At resume, inventory the next raw result-returning post-lowering boundary without changing production behavior.
+Prefer a local assignment-only or shared-index opportunity whose current mutation and cleanup evidence can be fully characterized.
+Continue with commits and pushes only; do not create, reopen, or update a pull request.